SONY CYBER-SHOT DSC-S40

 The DSC-S40 is a compact digital camera released by Sony in April 2005.

-The zoom-linked real-image optical viewfinder does not allow you to check the focus position, only the shooting range.
+The zoom-linked real-image optical viewfinder does not allow you to check the focus position, but only the shooting range.

 The auto white balance works well under sunny skies, but it becomes yellowish under LED lighting.

 There is no shooting mode that allows you to set the exposure and shutter speed, and the only function that controls exposure, exposure compensation, is in the menu, so it is a bit of a hassle to change it depending on the scene.
-I think it would be better if it was assigned to a button, but the buttons are assigned to flash, quick view, light metering method, and self-timer, so it’s a shame that there is no exposure compensation.
+I think it would be better if it was assigned to a button, but the buttons are assigned to flash, quick view, metering method, and self-timer, so it’s a shame that there is no exposure compensation.

 There are two types of images to shoot, fine and normal, and a 4-megapixel fine image is just under 2MB, so if you use a 2GB memory card, you can take more than 1,000 images.
-However, the image size of Olympus SHQ images is about 3MB, which is about 2/3 the capacity, so the images are recorded more compressed than Olympus.
+However, the image size of Olympus SHQ images is about 3MB, which is about 2/3 of the capacity, so the images are recorded more compressed than Olympus.

-As for battery life, I haven’t used it too hard, but I took about 100 pictures with two nickel-metal hydride batteries and there still seems to be some charge left.
+As for battery life, I haven’t used it too hard, but I took about 100 pictures with two nickel-metal hydride batteries and there seems to be still some charge left.

 The differences between the two are threefold: battery, memory card, and viewfinder.